CTC Cycling Statistics

 4. How many trips/miles do people cycle a year compared with other kinds of transport, and what's the average trip length?

-- Each person makes 923 trips each year by 'all modes' (i.e. car, public transport, walking etc.), which means that cycling accounts for around 1.5% of all trips (NTS 0409);
+- Each person made 921 trips by 'all modes' (i.e. car, public transport, walking etc.), which means that cycling accounted for just under 2% of all trips (NTS 0409);

-- The average length of a cycle trip is 3.3 miles, while the average length of a car trip is 8.5 miles (NTS 0306):
+- The average length of a cycle trip was 3.1 miles, while the average length of a car trip was 8.5 miles (NTS 0306):